zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSource.md

     ?>

 ### requestEnd
-Fires when a data request is received.
-Raised after a Create, Read, Update or Destroy request is performed.
+Fired when a remote service request is finished.The event handler function context (available via the this keyword) will be set to the data source instance.

 #### Returns
 `\Kendo\Data\DataSource`